 Preheat oven to 350F

-In a baking pan (not too big, but large enough so that you can spread out the vines) toss the shallots, garlic, olive oil, seasonings and basil and rosemary.
+In a baking pan (not too big, but large enough so that you can spread out the vines) toss the shallots, garlic, olive oil, chilli flakes, and basil and rosemary.

 On top of these lay out your tomato vines (or loose tomatoes) Season with some salt and pepper.
 Drizzle some more olive oil over the tomatoes.